Fullshare Holdings: History

-Fullshare Group was founded in 2002 by Ji Changqun (季昌群), who is the Chairman and CEO of Fullshare Holdings.
+Fullshare Group was founded in 2002 by Ji Changqun (季昌群), who is the chairman and CEO of Fullshare Holdings.
 It was ranked 108 of the top 500 private companies in China in 2010.
 In December 2013, Fullshare Holdings was listed on the Hong Kong Stock Exchange after completing the reverse takeover of Warderly International Holdings Limited (匯多利國際控股有限公司).
 Fullshare is primarily invested in the property development and investment, education and healthcare, tourism, and renewable energy.

 Warderly itself was a listed company in Hong Kong stock exchange since 18 December 2002.
-It was a maker of white goods such as fans, heaters, etc. Despite Warderly was incorporated in Grand Cayman, Cayman Islands on 18 March 2002 and registered in Hong Kong as a "registered foreign company" in the same year, the business of Warderly was commenced in China in 1989.
+It was a maker of white goods such as fans, heaters, etc. Although Warderly was incorporated in Grand Cayman, Cayman Islands on 18 March 2002 and registered in Hong Kong as a "registered foreign company" in the same year, the business of Warderly was commenced in China in 1989.
 The company was suspended by the Securities and Futures Commission in 2007.
 It was suspended until the December 2013 takeover.